EduardoMartinezEnriquez/Optimized-Update-Prediction-assignment-for-lifting-transforms-on-graphs-II-Image-examples-/README.md

 ========
 IMAGE REPESENTATION GRAPHS

-- To obtain the results with image exmaples (Fig.8 and Fig.9 of the paper), run "Test_main_image.m".
+- To obtain the results with image examples (Fig.8 and Fig.9 of the paper), run "Test_main_image.m".
-Images used in the experiments are included.
+Test images used in the experiments are included.
 Change the "size_block" parameter depending on the size of the test image.